silvadasilva/CPSC481-2018S/en/pages/project2.md

 ## Major activities
 - Brainstorm designs
 - Construct a low-fidelity prototype
+- If you are using Balsamiq, make the prototype clickable (at least the main workflow of your project)

 ## Deliverable
 You deliver this project component via your project webpage/github page and by doing a presentation during the tutorial of June 11th.
 - June 6: deadline for delivering the low-fidelity prototype via your project webpage/github.
 - June 11: presentation of what the group did for P1 (User Research) and P2 (Ideation and Low Fidelity Prototypes).
+- Each team will have 10min for the presentation.
+If the team exceeds its 10min, the presentation will be finished by me.

 ## Resources